Coming Events

 Disaster Aid Packages

-Recent floods and fires across the nation have displaced a large number of Americans.
+Floods and fires across the nation have displaced a large number of Americans.
 They often end up at shelters with only the clothes on their back.
 To help care for them, Lions Clubs across the US have been gathering and assembling personal-care packages.

 As part of this on-going service project, the Ephrata Lions recently put together packages for 300 individuals in need.
 The kits include: Toothpaste, Tooth brushes, Mouthwash, Dental Floss, Deodorants Hand sanitizer, Mini first aid kits, Shampoo, Conditioner Lotion, Soap Bars or Shower Gel, and Feminine Hygiene Products.